The aim of this course is to prepare StratCom Practitioners for the challenges and opportunities of conducting StratCom in the NATO environment.

 If no seats are available, you may have your agency POC send a seat waiting list request.

 to obtain the contact information of your agency POC.

 Given a set of references, the student is able to explain the StratCom concept, the purpose of StratCom, the supporting communications capabilities, and information staff function in NATO operations.

-ANALYSE THE INFORMATION ENVIRONMENT:
+ANALYSE AND MAINTAIN SITUATIONAL AWARENESS OF THE INFORMATION ENVIRONMENT:

 OPERATIONALISE STRATEGIC COMMUNICATIONS NARRATIVE AND FRAMEWORK:

 Given a StratCom Narrative and Framework, the student is able to contribute to the NID, SPD, OPLAN, CONOPS, and other staff work; and develop StratCom products in order to support the military application of Pol/Mil guidance and exploit the IE analysis IAW the NATO StratCom Handbook.

 PROVIDE STRATCOM ADVICE: